Chrisser1/rust-raytracing-wgpu/README.md

 # Rust Raytracing with WGPU

 ## Introduction
 This project aims to explore GPU programming and ray tracing using the wgpu library in Rust.
 Ray tracing simulates the way light interacts with objects to create realistic images.
-By leveraging the parallel processing power of GPUs with Rust's performance and safety, we aim to implement a basic yet efficient ray tracing engine.
+By leveraging the parallel processing power of GPUs with Rust's performance and safety, I aim to implement a basic yet efficient ray tracing engine.

 ## Objectives
 - Understand the basics of GPU programming.